Sir John Chichester, 4th Baronet: Early life

 Chichester was a Jacobite during the first few years of the reign of King George I (1714–1727) and was in touch with Atterbury’s agents during the plot of 1722.
 He was returned unopposed as Member of Parliament for Barnstaple at the 1734 British general election.
 He voted against the Spanish convention, but made little other impression in Parliament.

-Death and legacy
+Personal life

-Chichester died on 2 September 1740 and the baronetcy passed to his eldest son John.
-By his first wife, Anne, he had the following children:
+In about 1715, Chichester married Anne Leigh (1695–1723), daughter and heiress of John Leigh of Apse, Newport, Isle of Wight, MP for Newport.
+Before her death in July 1723, they were the parents of the following children: